Testing

 Copy link“Test as you build” philosophy

-As mentioned in the introduction, we recommend starting with an MVP and improving your product step-by-step by adding additional functionality and features to your product.
+As mentioned in the introduction, we recommend starting with an initial version and improving your product step-by-step by adding additional functionality and features to your product.
 An integral part of this development process is to be able to test your product with either real or mocked devices to see that everything is working as expected, and fix some inevitable and unavoidable bugs.
 Our recommendation during this process is to launch and test your application with real end users as soon as possible, and avoid having long-running test pilots before the product is launched.
 Our experience shows that organizations which dare to launch their product in the market earlier end up with shorter development times and a better overall product.
 This also allows for your product to be quickly and incrementally improved based on user feedback

 A great way to launch early versions of your product, or a new feature of your product, is through a soft launch.
 A soft launch means giving a select group of end users access to the new product or feature, before launching to the general public.
 In this way, bugs and errors are only exposed to a select group of users and can be fixed quickly before launching to a wider audience.